The goal of this module is to support the integration of reinforcement

 1.4.2.3.
 Interaction with Python-based learning process¶

-is intended to interact with the Python-based
+The AgentApplication is intended to interact with the Python-based

-training/inference processes over the OpenGymMultiAgentInterface
+training/inference processes over the OpenGymMultiAgentInterface.

-This is primarily done by the AgentApplication::InferAction
+This is primarily done by the AgentApplication::InferAction method(s), which call(s)

-.
+OpenGymMultiAgentInterface::NotifyCurrentState.
 This interaction

 can happen timer-based (i.e. in fixed time intervals) or event-based